project planning

 Periodically checking in with your team is a great way to get a pulse on progress so you can update stakeholders.
 That might mean scheduling ongoing meetings at regular intervals or creating a communication channel (like in Slack) specifically for your project team.

-Lucid’s Team Spaces is a great way to centralize communication and create a persistently visible location to monitor project progress.
+Lucid’s team hubs are a great way to centralize communication and create a persistently visible location to monitor project progress.
 Click the image to learn more.

 Using the timeline in your project plan can also be a helpful tool for monitoring progress.
 Keep that updated so your team and stakeholders can always see how things are progressing at a glance.